uds-psl/coq-library-undecidability/theories/FOL/Reification/README.md

 ### `DemoPAExtensional.v`
 This file proves the same facts as `DemoPA.v`.
 However, here we assume a model where equality is extensional.
 This makes the actual proofs shorter, since we can use rewriting, however, we have to use the extension point mechanism to teach the reification engine how to handle equality.

+## `GeneralReflection.v`
+This file contains the entire reification engine, all tactic definitions, and most of the utils.